-Lenny told us that the fanciest of the Spanish hams was the Iberico and that the best Iberico is made from acorn-fed pigs.
-We scarfled this piggy goodness along with some less expensive serrano ham, aged goat cheese, and fine Spanish red wine.
+The fanciest of the Spanish hams is the Iberico and of course the best Iberico is made from acorn-fed pigs.
+I scarfled this piggy goodness along with some less expensive serrano ham, aged goat cheese, and fine Spanish red wine.

 Not So Fun Fact